foundry-rs/book/src/cheatcodes/parse-toml.md

 Lossless conversion is not guaranteed due to type conversions and edge cases are to be expected.
 We rely on the default conversion of [Serde](https://docs.rs/serde/latest/serde/) for the translation between JSON and TOML.

+Known edge cases are:
+- The handling of JSON's `null` into TOML.
+The default behavior is to ignore the key.

 **TOML Encoding Rules**

 - `float` is limited to 32 bits (i.e. `+1.5`).
 It is not recommended to use floating point values